ankane/midas-ruby/README.md

 ## Installation

-Add this line to your application’s Gemfile:
+Add these lines to your application’s Gemfile:

 ```ruby
 gem 'midas-edge'